durugkarabhijeet5-ai/College-demo/README.md

 # College-demo
-The is my fist Git Repository. author - Abhijeet D
+This is my fist Git Repository. author - Abhijeet D